Cities » Chicago

 Chicago is so much more than just a beautiful skyline.
 At CSM Chicago, we’re fortunate enough to be housed in the Albany Park neighborhood.
 This neighborhood attracts a lot of young families as well as college students as we are housed near 2 large universities.
 Albany Park is the most diverse zip code in Chicago (and the third most diverse in the country!) with over 40 different languages spoken in its public schools.
 Just over 50% of its residents were born in either Mexico, Guatemala, India, Korea, Serbia, Croatia, Bosnia, Romania, Pakistan, the Middle East or the Philippines.
 Being able to walk down the street and experience a diverse selection of food, languages and culture is definitely a wonderful as well as educational experience.

 Looking deeper under the surface though, we can see that Chicago is a struggling city.
-Throughout the 2013-2014 school year, it was reported that 138,575 Chicagoans were reported homeless at one point or another.
-Along with this, 22,144 of those affected were children.
-This number indicates that there are 18% more homeless children than the year prior.
-Unfortunately, this is not just a statistic.
-These are real people, real children, with real stories
+Throughout the 2014-2015 school year, it was reported that 125,848 Chicagoans were reported homeless at one point or another.
+Along with this, 43,958 of those affected were children.
+Unfortunately, these are not just numbers and statistics.
+These are real people, real children, with real stories.